-- Impressive endowment of approximately \$1.65 billion at June 30, 2016, which is about \$980,000 per FTE student; - Superior financial resource ratios relative to the 'AAA' rating category, with expendable resources of \$1.6 billion as of June 30, 2016, equal to nearly 8x pro forma debt and 9.4x operating expenses; - Stable enrollment, with good student quality and a national student draw; and - Healthy demand metrics, although they are slightly weaker than that of 'AAA' peers.
+- Impressive endowment of approximately \$1.87 billion at June 30, 2017, which is about \$1,120,000 per FTE student; - Superior available resource ratios relative to the 'AAA' rating category, with expendable resources of \$1.88 billion as of June 30, 2017, equal to about 10.2x debt and 10.8x operating expenses; - · Stable enrollment, with good student quality and a national and international student draw; and - · Healthy demand metrics, although they are slightly weaker than those of 'AAA' rated peers.

-The above factors are partially offset by the above-average debt burden, with pro forma maximum annual debt service (MADS) of about 8.6% of fiscal 2016 expenses, and the college's historical deficit operating performance on a generally accepted accounting principles (GAAP) basis, although the college consistently reported break-even results on a cash basis and limited deferred maintenance on campus in the past.
+The above factors are partially offset by the above-average debt burden, with maximum annual debt service (MADS) of about 8.3% of fiscal 2017 expenses, and the college's historical deficit operating performance on a generally accepted accounting principles (GAAP) basis, although the college consistently reported break-even results on a cash basis in the past.
 We note that these results reflect the college's relatively conservative annual endowment spending at 4%.
-After deficit operating performances in the past few years, the college has posted an operating surplus of \$8.1 million (4.9% margin) in fiscal 2016, mainly driven by approximately \$9.3 million in special endowment spending per year to support the college's increased debt service and select strategic investments on top of the regular 4% endowment spending.
-The approximately \$9.3 million per year special endowment spending has been approved by the board of Grinnell College for the period from fiscal 2016 through fiscal 2021.
+After deficit operating performances in the past few years, the college has posted operating surpluses of \$8.1 million (4.9% margin) in fiscal 2016 and \$13.5 million (7.8% margin) in fiscal 2017, mainly driven by approximately

+\$9.3 million in special endowment spending per year to support the college's increased debt service and select strategic investments on top of the regular 4% endowment spending.
+The approximately \$9.3 million per year in special endowment spending was approved by the board of Grinnell College for the period from fiscal 2016 through fiscal 2021--a total of \$56 million in extra endowment spending.